Hrj9499/Hrj9499.github.io/_pages/cv.md

 Education
 ======
-* B.S.(Honours) in Department of Mathematics, National University of Singapore (NUS), 2019
+* B.S.(Hons) in Department of Mathematics, National University of Singapore (NUS), 2019

 Experience
 ======